-Mobile devices have taken over the world in the last decade, and the number of users accessing the internet has surpassed desktop users.
-The ad tech industry responded to this change by launching multiple mobile-specific ad networks have been spawning from left, right, and center but finding a reliable network that offers steady revenue can be a challenge.
+Mobile devices have taken over the world in the last decade; with the number of users accessing the internet has surpassed desktop users.
+The ad tech industry responded to this change by launching multiple mobile-specific ad networks.

+However, finding a reliable network can be challenging.
 Let’s take a look at a few mobile ad networks that publishers and developers regularly vouch for.

 StartApp allows you to implement interstitial advertising, which means that between two pages or sections of your website or mobile application, an advertisement momentarily takes over the screen.